 Are we being dishonest when we support the altered sense of reality that results with memory and rational thought losses?
 To tell a lie is to say something we know to be untrue with the deliberate intent to deceive.
-If we are in a situation with another person and we both comprehend what’s happening and must live with the outcome, we would be acting deceitfully if we misled the other person with false information.
+If we are in a situation with another person and we both comprehend what’s happening, we would be acting deceitfully if we then chose to mislead the other person.
 It would be especially egregious if we misled them with the intent to benefit ourselves at their expense.

 When we go along with the increasingly altered sense of reality that dementia causes, we are, strictly speaking, being dishonest.
 With our healthy minds, we know what reality (the truth) is.
-However, in most social interactions, we decide whether and to what extent the truth is appropriate.
+They don’t, and can’t, because they have lost the very cognitive skills needed to keep us grounded in reality: memory and rational thought.
+And yet, in most social interactions, we decide whether and to what extent the truth is appropriate anyway.
 We take into account more than just the strict veracity of the statement: we consider the hearer’s cognitive development as well.

 We respond to a six-year-old’s question about terrorism or where babies come from differently than we do to the same question from a twelve-year-old.
 We do this as a kindness—because a six-year-old is not able to understand and process information in the same way a preteen can.
 We would give a more detailed and truthful answer yet to a twenty-two-year-old, provided the twenty-two-year-old wasn’t living with developmental disabilities that had impeded his or her normal cognitive development.

-We accept people’s limitations.
-We don’t demand that someone who needs a hip replacement join us jogging.
-With the same kindness and respect for limitations, we should accept the disability people with dementia experience—loss of memory and the impaired sense of reality that results—and help them function despite their impairments.
-When we do so, we are extending our cultural practice of limiting or altering truth to meet a child’s cognitive limitations to those whose cognitive abilities are being ravaged by dementia.
+We accept other disabilities: we don’t demand that someone who needs a hip replacement join us jogging, or expect someone who is blind to enjoy the art gallery with us.
+With the same kindness and respect for limitations, we should accept the disability people with dementia experience—loss of memory and rational thought, and the impaired sense of reality that results—and help them function despite their impairments.
+When we do so, we are extending our cultural practice of limiting or altering truth to meet a child’s cognitive limitations to those whose cognitive abilities are being ravaged by dementia, not being dishonest.